The Roadmap to Financial Independence

 Or you can work full time for a year or two to save money to help pay for school.
 You can work part-time and go to school part-time.
 There is no law stating that you have to enter college the autumn after you finish high school and finish in four years.

 Apply for scholarships, lots of them.
-As many as you can stand to apply for and then some more.
+As much as you can stand to apply for and then some more.
 Every cent in scholarship money you get is money that you don’t have to spend or worse, take out in student loans.
 There are countless scholarships available, and they don’t all hinge on academics.

 If you’re no longer a kid and still in or back to Stage Zero, things are tougher, but you can get out of it and move on.
 You are financially dependent on someone again, maybe your parents or your spouse or maybe your credit cards.